dogerber/inkplate_hub/Readme.md

 ## Known problems

 - The code is a mess, sorry
-- Uses outdated (but working) version of OpenWeatherOneCall library
 - Repeating calendar dates will not be displayed (except for yearly repeating)
 - can not typeset Umlaute, nor ° symbol
 - long entry names will mess up the layout on the current day